 Connecticut State Symbols List

-There are an incredible amount of state of Connecticut symbols which creates a whole host of interesting facts, both from the past and present.
-We have shortlisted the top 5 most significant Connecticut state symbols below and further down the page you will find a comprehensive list with each Connecticut symbol and the date they were officially created.
+There is an incredible amount of state of Connecticut symbols which creates a whole host of interesting facts, both from the past and present.
+We have shortlisted the top 10 most significant Connecticut state symbols below and further down the page you will find a comprehensive list with each Connecticut symbol and the date they were officially created.

 Connecticut State Animal

-The Connecticut state animal is the sperm whale (Physeter macrocephalus), which was officially adopted during 1975 and has been the animal to represent the state ever since.
+The Connecticut state animal is the sperm whale (Physeter macrocephalus), which was officially adopted in 1975 and has been the animal to represent the state ever since.
+Sperm whales can be found in every single ocean in the world, and the female sperm whales and their young travel in permanent units, which are called pods, while the larger males go to and from breeding and feeding grounds.

 The reason for this adoption is the relationship between the animal and the state, playing a significant role in the state’s history, with Connecticut being the second-highest whaling state in the U.S. at the time.
 Unfortunately, the sperm whale is now on the federal endangered species list, but fortunately, whale hunting is now completely illegal.